 Chat clients limited to one-on-one conversation are going the way of the dodo.
 We've got numerous options for group messaging including: Facebook Messenger, WhatsApp, Google+ Messenger, Live Messenger, and we're even pretty sure Babel (or whatever it will be called) will join the list.
 Today, popular cross-platform chat app, Tango, steps up to match its competitors.

 The additions to the interface are very straightforward.
 You can pick multiple people from your contact list to start a conversation and at any time add new people or leave the chat altogether from the participants screen.
+To help organize conversations, groups can be given custom names and the changes appear for everybody.

 Finally!
 Since the dawn of floating apps (which was like, what, three months ago?) this is the one that I've hoped for: a chat client!
 Brought to us by the Tablified dev team, LilyPad HD finally makes it possible to rid yourself of the full-screen chat client on your tablet for something far more practical.